carpentries/instructor-training/episodes/08-motivation.md

 > ## Brainstorming Motivational Impacts
 >
 > Think back to courses you have taken in the past and consider things that an instructor has said or done that you found either **motivating** or **demotivating**.
-> Try to think of one example in each case, and share your example under the appropriate heading in the etherpad.
+> Try to think of one example in each case, and share your example under the appropriate heading in the Etherpad.
 >
 > This exercise should take about 5 minutes.
 {: .challenge}